top of page

 • whether you are allowed to continue to stay in Germany after a divorce

-• whether the spouse visa automatically expires after a divorce
+• whether the spouse visa expires automatically after a divorce

-• how to apply for divorce residence permit at the immigration office
+• How to apply for divorce residence permit at the immigration office

-Table of contents
+Table of Contents

 1. Visa situation after a divorce